FraunhoferIOSB/FROST-Server/docs/extensions/SelectDistinct.md

 But when filtering on such a common property the client needs to know what the used values are.
 This extension allows a client to request all distinct values for a field or a set of fields.

+Distinct select can be used in Expands, and can be ordered.
+When combining `$orderby` with a distinct select, it is only possible to order by the exact fields that are selected.

 Note that selecting distinct values for the `@iot.id` field makes no sense, since the ID field is unique for each entity.

 ## Syntax and Returned Data